batro83/zitrogames/README.md

 ```

 This will build and start one container for the rest api casino and another container with a mongoDb image.

+** Remember first to stop the mongoDb service in your computer

 ### Run with Docker